tahoma2d/tahoma2d_docs/source/interface_overview.rst

     4. Edit the QSS file and the PNG images contained in the new folder.

-.. note:: The new style will be available in the Preferences dialog the next time you run Tahoma.
+.. note:: The new style will be available in the Preferences dialog the next time you run Tahoma2D.

 .. tip:: **To edit style QSS file:**